agconti/lime/README.md

 *  support for international securities
 *  support for passing a list of tickers / securities for easy analysis

-A basic demo of what lime can do will is located [here](http://nbviewer.ipython.org/urls/raw.github.com/agconti/lime/master/lime_demo.ipynb).

 ###Name Etymology
 After getting a lot of ticks (tick bites), you get lime.